alexgburnet/RemoteCalculator/README.md

 ### Objective of project

-To consolidate understanding of Client - server architecture in Java using TCP.
+To consolidate understanding of Client - Server architecture in Java using TCP.

 ### Outline of Project: